john-cd/rust_howto/bk/src/categories/hardware-support/processor.md

 SIMD and atomic operations are important for performance.
 Concurrency and multithreading allow you to utilize multiple CPU cores.
 Profiling tools help you identify CPU-related performance issues.
-Direct access to CPU features (like inline assembly) is usually only necessary for very specialized or performance-critical code.
+Direct access to CPU features (like inline [assembly][p-assembly]) is usually only necessary for very specialized or performance-critical code.
 Avoid it if you can.

 ## SIMD (Single Instruction, Multiple Data)